smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   supplied.
 We say "templated class" to emphasize that we are referring to the class inside the template declaration.

+* A *pattern* is another name for a templated declaration.
+This term is used to emphasize the role it plays as the basis of instantiation.

 * An *instantiation* of a template is a declaration synthesized, by the compiler, by substituting template arguments for corresponding template parameters within a templated entity.
 Instantiation can be